AdrianVides56/printf/README.md

 The functions in the ```printf()``` family produce output according to a format as described below.
 This repository contains project number 0x11, which basically consists of a clone of the printf function in the C programming language.
 This is part of the formation process of the Holberton School Colombia Academy.
 Wait!, don't get your hopes up.
 Here you will only find a mini printf.
-I repeat, this project contains a mini version of the printf function that we can find in the _<stdio.h>_ library.
+We repeat, this project contains a mini version of the printf function that we can find in the _<stdio.h>_ library.

 ## File Index
 |File           |Description    |